hashicorp/terraform-provider-aws/website/docs/r/eks_cluster.html.markdown

 * `vpc_config` - (Required) Nested argument for the VPC associated with your cluster.
 Amazon EKS VPC resources have specific requirements to work properly with Kubernetes.
 For more information, see [Cluster VPC Considerations](https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html) and [Cluster Security Group Considerations](https://docs.aws.amazon.com/eks/latest/userguide/sec-group-reqs.html) in the Amazon EKS User Guide.
 Configuration detailed below.
 * `enabled_cluster_log_types` - (Optional) A list of the desired control plane logging to enable.
 For more information, see [Amazon EKS Control Plane Logging](https://docs.aws.amazon.com/eks/latest/userguide/control-plane-logs.html)
 * `encryption_config` - (Optional) Configuration block with encryption configuration for the cluster.
 Only available on Kubernetes 1.13 and above clusters created after March 6, 2020.
 Detailed below.
+* `kubernetes_network_config` - (Optional) Configuration block with kubernetes network configuration for the cluster.
 * `tags` - (Optional) Key-value map of resource tags.
 * `version` – (Optional) Desired Kubernetes master version.
 If you do not specify a value, the latest available version at resource creation is used and no upgrades will occur except those automatically triggered by EKS.
 The value must be configured and increased to upgrade the version when desired.
 Downgrades are not supported by EKS.